wingkwong/react-quiz-form/README.md

 - Answers
 	- Answer #n (Max number of n: 4)
 - Correct Answer
+- Message for Correct Answer
+- Message for Incorrect Answer
+- Explaination

 ## Validation
-- All fields are required
+- All fields are required except `messageForCorrectAnswer`, `messageForInorrectAnswer`, and `explanation`
 - At least one question has to be created
 - At least two answers have to be created
 - Max four answers in one question are allowed